-The following flowchart explains the actions Innisfail State College teachers will take when they receive a report about student bullying, including bullying which may have occurred online or outside of the school setting.
-Please note these timelines may be adjusted depending on the unique circumstances and risk associated with each situation.
-This is at the professional judgment of the staff involved.
-Timeframes should be clearly discussed and agreed with student and family.
+The following flowchart explains the actions Innisfail State College staff will take when they receive a report about student bullying, including bullying which may have occurred online or outside of the school setting.
+Please note that the indicative timeframes will vary depending on the professional judgment of staff who receive the bullying complaint and their assessment of immediate risk to student/s.